 This little guy I did come up with on my own, and I'm quite proud of him.
 To make him, I cut a pear in half, and then cut two grapes at an angle, stem side up.
 I attached the grape eyes with toothpicks.
 The legs are slices from a green bell pepper.

 OK, this one I've seen online with veggies, and it looks much cooler the way other people do it (check out this cool veggie reef that was what I was originally intending to duplicate).
-But by the time I got to the veggies I was running out of time, so I just sliced some celery and added a coral looking piece of ginger into a bowl of strawberries.
-The carrots got put on the plate with the octopus the "cauliflower coral," which I suspected they wouldn't eat anyways, got skipped.
+But I was running out of time at this point, so I just sliced some celery and added a coral looking piece of ginger into a bowl of strawberries.
+The carrots got put on the plate with the octopus and the "cauliflower coral," which I suspected they wouldn't eat anyways, got skipped.

 The rest of the party wasn't themed, since we had it at a trampoline place.
 But the kids really thought the snacks were cool...and most importantly, the birthday boy loved it!